makerdao/community/governance/polls/Ratification Poll for Onboarding Growth Task Force - June 13, 2022.md

 * Abstain - should be the only option ranked if you have no preference on the outcome of this poll.
 * Approve Task Force and associated delegated authority to spend funds - ranking this option supports the approval of the Growth Task Force and initial funding of 1 million DAI.
 * Approve Task Force without associated delegated authority to spend funds - ranking this option supports the approval of the Growth Task Force with no initial funding.
-* Reject Task Force - ranking this option supports the rejection of the Growth Task Force, granting no special privelleges or funding.
+* Reject Task Force - ranking this option supports the rejection of the Growth Task Force, granting no special privileges or funding.

 A brief summary of this proposal has been provided by the MIP Author and is shown below: